zachleat/twitter-avatar-url/README.md

 * Automatically removes duplicate usernames from the input
 * Handles Twitter API limits for you.
 This service limits 100 usernames per request but if you pass 200 unique usernames to this function, we will return 200 entries to you.
+* This API is rate limited to 300 requests in a 15 minute window.
+Each 100-max limited call counts as one request.

 ## Installation